-- when the consultation occurred - the range of methods used to inform and engage with the community about the proposed SV, and why these were selected.
+- the strategy the council used to consult the community - when the consultation occurred - the range of methods used to inform and engage with the community about the proposed SV, and why these were selected.

 Question 2.2 How did the council present the impact of the proposed special variation in the consultation material?